Stealth Fine-Tuning: Efficiently Breaking Alignment in RVLMs Using Self-Generated CoT: Introduction

-We evaluate Stealth Fine-Tuning on Qwen3-VL-4B-Thinking, experiments demonstrate the effectiveness of Stealth Fine-Tuning.
-On AdvBench \cite{zou2023universal}, our fine-tuned model achieves 65.19\% improved ASR compared to base model, representing a 38.52\% improvement over the advanced baseline IDEATOR \cite{wang2025ideator} and a 57.95\% improvement over MM-SafetyBench's best performance \cite{liu2024mmsafetybench}.
-Crucially, unlike conventional fine-tuning attacks that show severe performance degradation, which can be seen in \Cref{md:finetuning-base}, our approach maintains utility across four general-purpose benchmarks including MMLU-Pro \cite{wang2024mmlu}, GSM8K \cite{cobbe2021gsm8k},MathVista \cite{lu2024mathvista}, and MMMU-Pro \cite{yue2024mmmupro}, presented in Table~\ref{tab:qwen_results}.
-The attack requires minimal computational resources—only a few hundred self-generated examples—making it highly practical and cost-effective.
-Our main contributions are: \begin{itemize} \item A critical vulnerability identification: We demonstrate that RVLMs' exposed reasoning traces constitute a fundamental attack surface, enabling adversaries to systematically break safety alignment through the models' own CoT capabilities. \item Stealth Fine-Tuning method: We propose a novel attack leveraging segment-level semantic rewriting to elicit self-generated harmful reasoning traces from victim model, yielding distribution-consistent fine-tuning data that breaks alignment while preserving utility. \item Comprehensive evaluations on two safety benchmarks and four general-purpose benchmarks demonstrate both the effectiveness and transferability of our RVLM attack method. \end{itemize}
+We evaluate Stealth Fine-Tuning on Qwen3-VL-4B-Thinking to show the effectiveness of Stealth Fine-Tuning.
+On AdvBench \cite{zou2023universal}, our fine-tuned model achieves 65.19\% improved ASR compared to base model, representing a 38.66\% improvement over the advanced baseline IDEATOR \cite{wang2025ideator} and a 57.88\% improvement over MM-SafetyBench's best performance \cite{liu2024mmsafetybench}.
+Crucially, unlike conventional fine-tuning attacks that show severe performance degradation, our approach maintains utility across four general-purpose benchmarks including MMLU-Pro \cite{wang2024mmlu}, GSM8K \cite{cobbe2021gsm8k},MathVista \cite{lu2024mathvista}, and MMMU-Pro \cite{yue2024mmmupro}.
+The attack requires minimal computational resources—only 499 self-generated examples and under 3 hours on a single A100 (QLoRA)—making it highly practical and cost-effective.

+Our main contributions are: \begin{itemize} \item A critical vulnerability identification: We demonstrate that RVLMs' exposed reasoning traces constitute a fundamental attack surface, enabling adversaries to systematically break safety alignment through the models' own CoT capabilities. \item A novel attack method tailored for RVLMs: We propose Stealth Fine-Tuning method, which leverages segment-level semantic rewriting to elicit self-generated harmful reasoning traces from the victim model, yielding minimal parametric and behavioral perturbations that break alignment while preserving utility. \item Comprehensive evaluations: We demonstrate the effectiveness and transferability of Stealth Fine-Tuning on two safety benchmarks and four general-purpose benchmarks. \end{itemize}